Overview of the Lean Enterprise Approach to Commerce

 of the Purpose Lean Serves That Vital Enterprise’s

 All the guidance on this web site related to implementing Lean

-We define value as some feature of an object, activity, or setting that enables
+as a feature of an object, activity, or setting that enables its recipients

-its recipients to achieve the purpose they seek to accomplish in a way that
+to achieve the purpose they seek to accomplish in a way that satisfies their

-satisfies their preferences and provides a better life for everyone.
-We recognize
+preferences and provides a better life for everyone.
+A workforce capable of

-or may affect the success of commerce.
-We include as a stakeholder, the ecosystem
+by or may affect the success of commerce.
+We include as a stakeholder,

 that sustains all life.

 In general, the Lean model contains management rubrics along